Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 The second floor is open to the main floor.
 The stairs are covered by glass to preserve and protect them.

 This is a doorknob on a perfectly functional sliding door in one house.
+The Romans were rich and had many things just like we have today.

 A larger view of the entire sliding door.
 Charred, but otherwise fine.

+The atrium of one of the houses.
 These houses were all grouped together with no visible yard.
+Everything was contained inside the walls of each compound.

 This is a bedroom of the house.
 See the shiny reflection from the wax paint?

+Even 2000 years of earthquakes didn't break this tile floor.
 The waves in the ground and the tilt of the structure speak of the violence of the ground movement.

 While this partition wall survived, it needs bracing to stay in place.